dwaffle/developing-software-intro-final/README.md

 ### Output

-Outputs the arguments to the command line
+Outputs a house object to the command line.
+Zeros used as placeholder values.